mcharouk/aws/CloudOperationsOnAWS/Synopsis.md

 * RDS
   * Login attempts
 * IAM
-  * AWS API Calls from an IP address that is included on a threat list
+  * AWS API Calls from an IP address that is included on a threat list.
+IP list can be provided by a third party or by current organization.

 ### Findings